mahmoodlab/TITAN/README.md

 ### 2. Downloading weights + Creating model

 Following authentication (using huggingface_hub), both TITAN-preview (slide and language encoders) and CONCH v1.5 (patch encoder) can be automatically downloaded from huggingface model hub as follows.
-It includes the functionalities to extract slide embeddings from patch embeddings and and to perform zero-shot classification.
+It includes the functionalities to extract slide embeddings from patch embeddings and to perform zero-shot classification.
 More details can be found in our demo notebooks.

 ```python
 from huggingface_hub import login